Capstone-Projects-2025-Spring/project-3d-printer-security/documentation/docs/requirements/features-and-requirements.md

 # Features and Requirements
 ## Functional Requirements
 -Executable must scan Cura generated g-code for:
-	-intersections in paths along all axes.
+	- intersections in paths along all axes.
-	-spikes in temperature of the print head.
+	- spikes in temperature of the print head.
-	-an excessive volume of filament.
+	- an excessive volume of filament.
 - Executable must scan pre sliced 3d model for:
-	-malicious code
+	- malicious code
-	-corrupt sections
+	- corrupt sections
-	-invalid files
+	- invalid files
 -Executable must raise a flag on detection of suspicious g-code and ask for manual approval.
 - Executable file must have an associated configuration file that may be used to edit:
 	- maximum permitted filament.